 Wee Lad and Lassie has been selected by MSDE (Maryland State Department of Education ) to pilot the Children Study Their World Curriculum created by the Center for Early Childhood Education and Intervention at the University of Maryland.
 For more information click on the link below.

 Our accredited Pre-K program is designed to enable students to develop the skills they need to be ready for Kindergarten.
 We strive to build a foundation of positive learning behaviors that are essential to successful learning.
-Our goal is to facilitate social, emotional and academic growth.
+Our goal is to facilitate social, emotional and academic growth, through the use of the MSDE approved curriculum developed by the University of Maryland, Children Study Their World.

-The children are very active in the classroom – moving about in small learning groups to experience instruction and exposure in the following areas: Language Arts, Math, Science/Social Studies and Art.
-Music is closely integrated with our curriculum and is used daily to enhance learning.
-Our students are given numerous opportunities to develop the core skills included in our program.
+The children are very active in the classroom – moving about in small learning groups to experience instruction and exposure in the following areas: Language & Literacy, Mathematics, Small Group Investigation (Science/Social Studies) and Fine Art.
+Learning continues in the afternoon with three focus learning centers.
+Learning Centers provide additional opportunities for children to actively explore ideas and practice new skills.
 The degreed teachers, senior staff and classroom assistants are committed to providing positive, high-quality instruction.
 Computers and tablets, Spanish instruction and physical education are also a part of the weekly instruction.
-Field trips and resource personnel are also used to enhance concepts.
 View a sample daily schedule and check out each classroom's photo gallery for images from a typical day at school.
 Visit the staff page to meet our teachers.

 Children must be four years old by September 1st of the enrollment year to be eligible for this class.

 Students in the Pre-K program explore technology through weekly computer classes in the computer lab.
-They use laptops and iPads to learn skills such as proper use of the mouse and keyboard and how to navigate through educational games and websites.
-The choice of games and activities are pulled from themes in the rest of the curriculum so that computer class becomes an integrated part of student learning.
-Computersare also used as a teaching tool for various lessons and for students to watch interactive videos that coincide with units being taught in the classroom
+Technology is used to learn skills such as proper use of the mouse and keyboard and how to navigate through educational games and websites.
+The choice of games and activities are pulled from units of study, so that computer class becomes an integrated part of student learning.
+Computers are also used as a teaching tool for various lessons and for students to watch interactive videos that coincide with units being taught in the classroom

 The program's goal is to expose and acquire Spanish language through an age appropriate method and creative curriculum.
 Classes are theme oriented which include